tothanhdat2006/tothanhdat2006/README.md

 ## Future Plan

-- Study Masters abroad
+- Fully funded scholarship to study Masters/PhD abroad
+- Working in a Autonomous Vehicles focused company

 ## Activities

+- Head of AI&DS team at Google Developer Group on Campus - HCMUS (10/2025 - present)
-- AI & DS Specialist at Google Developer Group on Campus - HCMUS (2024 - present)
+- AI&DS Specialist at Google Developer Group on Campus - HCMUS (11/2024 - present)
-- Student at VNUHCM - University of Science (2024 - present)
+- Student at VNUHCM - University of Science (10/2024 - present)

 ## DM